harrythecode/zenn-vagrant/README.md

 # zenn-vagrant

-This Vagrant helps you build a cozy environment for writing articles in Zenn (https://zenn.dev/).
-Vagrant is an awesome tool that you can have the same environment & version on different clients.
-You can also test whatever you want then delete the env and then create from a scratch easily.
+This helps you to build a vagrant for writing articles at Zenn (https://zenn.dev/).
+Vagrant is an awesome tool that you can have the same configurations & version on different clients.

 ## Prerequisites